Homemade Italian torrone is one of my favorite Christmas confections, yet, I do make it beyond the holidays.

 Continue cooking this combination until you reach 315° F.

-Then you’ll be removing the pot from the stove and allowing it to cool to about 300°F.
+Then you’ll be removing the pot from the stove and allow it to cool to about 300°F.

 This is the mixture you will use to add to the side of the bowl I discussed above.